 (2012-2018, NWO STW VIDI) Elise van den Hoven

 With increasingly ubiquitous media creation devices, such as camera phones, creation of personal media is no longer the problem, but curation and retrieval are.
 People gather so many photos and other media and have stopped organising them.
 Most media are created for mnemonic reasons and used as memory cues, e.g. remembering what someone or locations looked like by watching photos.
 But with media retrieval failing, human memory is not supported as intended and desired.

 ‘Remembering to forget’ aims to offer a solution using a research-through-design approach: assisting people in remembering through a selection of appropriate digital media cues and facilitating forgetting irrelevant experiences.
-This project will investigate remembering and forgetting (both results of the same process), the effects of physical and digital media on memories in everyday life and the creation and curation of these media.
+This project will investigate remembering and forgetting, the effects of physical and digital media on memories in everyday life and the creation and curation of these media.
 This knowledge will be used to design, implement and evaluate interactive systems that will facilitate remembering and forgetting.

 This project is supported by a STW VIDI grant number 016.128.303 of The Netherlands Organization for Scientific Research (NWO), awarded to Elise van den Hoven.
 It has also led to a joint degree program for the postgraduate candidates involved.
 Eindhoven University of Technology and the University of Technology Sydney are both involved through their Key Technology Partnership.

 This research investigates how encountering personal photos in everyday life can stimulate reminiscing and serendipity.
 Prototypes of interactive systems were built to encourage this.

 Cuing autobiographical memories by external memory cues in the personal environment